-At the law offices of Wilentz, we understand the sensitive nature of divorce proceedings and how much is at stake.
-We are skilled at negotiating an amicable settlement, but ready for litigation when necessary.
-Understanding that every case is unique and must be approached individually, we are sensitive to the specific needs of our clients and work closely with them to resolve all issues concerning alimony, child custody, child support and equitable distribution of property during a divorce proceeding.
+The experienced team of divorce attorneys at Wilentz, Goldman & Spitzer, P.A. understand the sensitive nature of divorce proceedings and how much is at stake.
+Our lawyers are skilled at negotiating an amicable settlement, but ready for litigation when necessary.
+Understanding that every case is unique and must be approached individually, we are sensitive to the specific needs of our clients and work closely with them to resolve all issues concerning alimony, child custody, child support, and equitable distribution of property during a divorce proceeding.

-Consistently recognized among the top divorce lawyers in New Jersey, we are immersed in the practice of divorce law and its real life implications and are devoted to protecting our clients’ interests during a divorce, while securing the best possible outcome for them.
+We are immersed in the practice of divorce law and its real-life implications and are devoted to protecting our clients’ interests during a divorce.

 Filing for Divorce in New Jersey

-The divorce process starts with filing a complaint, which states the parties, the disputed issues, and the requested relief.
+The divorce process starts with a complaint filed on your behalf by your divorce attorney, which states the parties, the disputed issues, and the requested relief.
 The filing party is called the plaintiff.
-The case is then assigned a docket number by the Court and the complaint is served on the defendant.
+The case is then assigned a docket number by the Family Court and the divorce complaint is served on the defendant.
 The defendant will be given the opportunity to file a responsive pleading to the plaintiff’s complaint.
-Within twenty days of the responsive pleading, both parties must file a Case Information Statement (“CIS”), setting forth earned and unearned incomes, expenses, assets and debts.
-While the parties will obtain additional information about the finances through the discovery process, the CIS is an important document that attorneys, mediators and the Family Part Judges will rely on to evaluate settlement, argue motions and/or render a final decision after trial.
+Within twenty days of the responsive pleading, both parties must file a Case Information Statement (“CIS”), setting forth earned and unearned incomes, expenses, assets, and debts.
+While the parties will obtain additional information about the finances through the discovery process, the CIS is an important document that divorce attorneys, mediators, and the Family Part Judges will rely on to evaluate settlement, argue motions, and render a final decision after trial.

 If custody is an issue in the divorce, the parties will be required to attend parent education classes and custody/parenting time mediation at the Courthouse.
 If custody remains in dispute, the parties may retain a joint or independent mental health professional to perform an evaluation and render a report recommending the parenting arrangement that is in the best interests of the children.

-The overwhelming majority of matrimonial cases do in fact settle before trial, typically through the use of complimentary dispute resolution processes like mediation and arbitration.
+The overwhelming majority of divorce/matrimonial cases do in fact settle before trial, typically through the use of complementary dispute resolution processes like mediation and arbitration.
 Once the settlement is reached, both parties will briefly appear in Court for an uncontested divorce hearing.
 If both parties cannot agree upon a settlement, a pre-trial conference and trial date are scheduled.
-There is also a possibility for trials to be held on only a limited number of issues, if some but not all of the issues are resolved by agreement.
+There is also a possibility for trials to be held on only a limited number of issues if some but not all of the issues are resolved by agreement.